This page has information about what you can do if you are not happy with a decision made by an insurance company.

 If you want to start a court case against an insurance company, you should get

 If the other driver was at-fault and they (or the owner of the car) made a claim on their insurance policy, the insurer will make a decision and should contact you.
-If they refuse your claim and the cost of repairing your car is less than $5,000, you may be able to make a claim through the Financial Ombudsman Service (FOS).
+If they refuse your claim and the cost of repairing your car is less than $15,000, you may be able to make a claim through the Australian Financial Complaints Authority (AFCA).
 This is a free service and is cheaper than taking the other driver to court.
 You should try this option before going to court.
-For more information, call FOS on 1300 790 808 or, go to the FOS website.
+For more information, go to the AFCA website.

-If you want to make a claim through FOS you must be uninsured.
+If you want to make a claim through AFCA you must be uninsured.
 The other party must be insured and have made a claim on their insurance policy.
-You may still be able to make a claim to FOS if the other party has not made a claim and they have died or cannot be found.
-If you are not sure whether the other party has made a claim on their insurance, you should contact FOS.
+You may still be able to make a claim to AFCA if the other party has not made a claim and they have died or cannot be found.
+If you are not sure whether the other party has made a claim on their insurance, you should contact AFCA.
 They will contact the other party's insurance company to see if a claim has been made.

 circumstances you may be able to claim against their insurance company.
 If you